material-motion/material-motion/specifications/runtime.md

 ### External activity

-Executors often depend on external systems to fulfill their Plans.
+Executors often depend on external systems to fulfill their Intentions.
 An Executor is therefor responsible for informing the Runtime of two events:

 - When external activity begins.
 - When external activity ends.